 High-frequency (best) ask order prices from a limit order book at times $t_i^n,~{0\le i\le n}$, on the fix time interval $[0,1]$, cannot be adequately modelled by discrete recordings of $(X_t)$.
 Instead, we propose the additive model with lower-bounded, one-sided microstructure noise:

 The crucial property of the model is that the support of the noise is lower bounded.
 It is not that important, that this boundary is zero, it could be as well a different constant, or even a regularly varying function over time.
+The presented methods and results are robust with respect to such model generalizations.
 We set the bound equal to zero which appears to be the most natural choice for limit orders. \begin{assumption} The i.i.d.\ noise $(\epsilon_i)_{0\le i\le n}$, has a cumulative distribution function (cdf) $F_{\eta}$ satisfying

 \end{assumption} This is a nonparametric model in that the extreme value index is $-1$ for the \emph{minimum} domain of attraction close to the boundary.
-This standard assumption on one-sided noise has been used by \cite{bound3} and \cite{bound2} within different frameworks, as well.
+This standard assumption on one-sided noise has been already used by \cite{bound3} and \cite{bound2} within different frameworks.
 We do not require assumptions about the maximum domain of attraction, moments and the tails of the noise distribution.
 Parametric examples which satisfy \eqref{noise_dist} are, for instance, the uniform distribution on some interval, the exponential distribution and the standard Pareto distribution with heavy tails.

 The i.i.d.\ assumption on the noise is crucial and generalizations to weakly dependent noise will require considerable work and new proof concepts.
 Heterogeneity instead, that is, a time-dependent noise level $\eta(t)$, could be included in our asymptotic analysis under mild assumptions.